 - The price-to-rent ratio suggests high home prices will increase rental demand

 While rehabbing has been the most popular real estate exit strategy over the last decade, it may be time for investors to switch gears.
 Attractive profit margins are still available, but today’s market indicators look to favor buy-and-hold investors.
 Most notably, traditional borrowing costs are just about as low as they have ever been.
-As of April, the average rate on a 30-year fixed-rate loan was 3.06%, according to Freddie Mac.
+As of August, the average rate on a 30-year fixed-rate loan was 4.99%, according to Freddie Mac.

 In addition to lower borrowing costs, the median rent price in the Spokane real estate market appears entirely capable of offsetting the average monthly mortgage expense.
 In fact, monthly operating cash flow is a lot more attractive under today’s rates than in the past.
 Several years of cash flow, in fact, can warrant an acquisition at today’s higher prices.
-With a median rent price of $1,295, many long-term investors should be able to pay down their mortgage using someone else’s money.
+With a median rent price of $1,314, many long-term investors should be able to pay down their mortgage using someone else’s money.
 In doing so, they will be building equity in a physical asset that has proven to appreciate more often than not.

 Last but certainly not least, the Spokane real estate investing community appears positioned to benefit from increasing demand.
-With a price-to-rent ratio of 20.33, rental property owners will find good rental demand since prices are relatively high.
+With a price-to-rent ratio of 27.35, rental property owners will find good rental demand since prices are relatively high.
 With fewer people able to afford to buy, more people will turn to renting.
 The demand (alone) should enable savvy investors to increase their cash flow in today’s market.